mernen/completion-ruby/README.markdown

 Alternatively, you can just save the specific scripts you wish, and source them individually.

-These scripts have a slight dependency on `bash-completion`.
+These scripts offer improved directory completion when `bash-completion` is available.
 It should be part of pretty much any modern Linux distribution, and you can install it on OS X using [MacPorts][]:

     sudo port install bash-completion

-`bash-completion` is a dependency of [Git][]'s completion too, so if you have that working already you should be fine.
+`bash-completion` is a dependency of [Git][]'s completion, so if you have that working already you should be fine.

 ## Why yet another completion script?